trynceb/MindMentor/README.md

 - Run the server using the "npm run dev" command in the terminal.

 Client:
-Navigate to the client directory in the terminal/command prompt.
+- Navigate to the client directory in the terminal/command prompt.
-Run npm install to install the dependencies listed in the package.json file.
+- Run npm install to install the dependencies listed in the package.json file.
-Run the client using the npm run dev command.
+- Run the client using the "npm run dev" command.
-Note that the client and server are separate projects and should be run independently.
-Also, make sure to provide any additional instructions or requirements (such as environment variables) that are specific to your project.
+- Create a .env.local file in the root directory of the client folder with the required environment variables.

+Go to http://localhost:1337 to start using the app.

+Starting a Chat:
+- Register, then login.
+- Add a chat in the My Chats section and start the name with one of the following:
+    - Career-AI
+    - Nutrition-AI
+    - Motivation-AI
+- Go to the members section and add an AI charater.
+- Begin you session!

 ## Screenshots
 [![HXaJNLP.md.png](https://iili.io/HXaJNLP.md.png)](https://freeimage.host/i/HXaJNLP)